In case you haven’t heard of an elevator pitch, they are short speeches that you use to sell yourself to a prospective employer.

 It is a lot to squeeze into a short space of time but an effective elevator pitch can make the difference between a hire and a fire for job seekers.

 So it makes sense to spend some time looking at elevator pitch examples and honing your pitch to perfection.
+As they say, you only get one chance to make a first impression.

 A compelling elevator pitch about yourself should include the following key points: